 The first section is along the lake front to Gladstone (1.5 hrs) and another 800m around the lake on Timaru Creek Rd.
 Then it is a very strenuous climb up a zig-zag track to a ridge and on to Breast Hill at 1578m and fantastic views out over Lake Hawea and across to the Southern Alps, including Mt Aspiring.
 You can dip 200m off the track before Breast Hill for Pakituhi Hut, or continue on.
 There is an alternative route from Pakituhi Hut towards the 4WD road leading to Stodys that can be used in bad weather and which avoids the climb to Breast Hill summit.

 Unless there is some at Pakituhi Hut, there is no water source from Gladstone to Stodys.
 The route from Breast Hill to Stody’s is up and down farmland along a 4WD road with great views on a good day.
-Stodys Hut is a very basic shepherds hut with a dirt and stone floor.
+Stodys Hut is a small, very basic shepherds hut with a dirt and stone floor.

 21. Stodys Hut to Top Timaru Hut (6 bunks): 8 hrs 15, 14 km (maps 119, 118)